OleksandrKuleshov/chat-backend/README.md

 <h3>Chat Back end</h3>

-This is back end implementation for a chat web app.
+This is chat back end implementation for [this front end project](https://github.com/OleksandrKuleshov/chat-fontend)

 ## Setup
 To run this project, install it locally using npm: